 Standard DMT test procedure prescribes time taken for DMT test to be about 60 s after reaching the test depth.
 First reading (A) is taken within about 15 s and the second reading (B) after an additional 15 s after first reading.
 Optionaly third (C) reading is taken after B, generally in about 30 s.
 In both clean sand and clay there is no significant drop in pore pressure around the blade in about 60 s needed to take all three measurements.
-However, in partialy consolidating soil pore pressure drop can be significant and the B reading or both A and B readings, can be different in comparison to their drain or undrain equivalents.
+However, in partially consolidating soil pore pressure drop can be significant and the B reading or both A and B readings, can be different in comparison to their drain or undrain equivalents.
 New evidence [4] suggests that in NC clay and silt penetration pore pressure decay and repeated A readings variation with time reduce at approximately the same rate.
 This similarity allows to judge if pore pressure drop influence A and B by monitoring the variation in A reading over time.
-Schnaid et.al.
-[5] presented a method to compensate for errors that are introduced by the partial drainage conditions that take place around the DMT blade.
+A method developed in [5] allows to compensate for errors that are introduced by the partial drainage conditions that take place around the DMT blade.
+This method introduces corrections for both A and B readings for either complete or incomplete dissipation curve.
+The complete dissipation curve being the one where pore pressures in time have reached stable value, ie repeated A readings have reached constant value.
+In [5] the applicability of the proposed method is checked in the Tubarão Clay Experimental Testing site where time needed for stable values of A to be reached is more than 10000 s, while A-readings at t=15 s are 244 kPa and 216 kPa at depths of 8 m and 9 m, respectively.